x-random-forks/dioxus-tw-components/README.md

 #[component]
 fn App() -> Element {
     rsx! {
-        // Launches dioxus tw components.
+        // Launches Dioxus Tailwind Components.
 Some components may not work without this.
         DioxusTwComponentsBootstrap {}

         // Rest of your application